 Graduation at St. Cecelia Catholic School is a public celebration of a student's successful completion of elementary and middle school.
 Graduation ceremonies for the eighth grade are held at a participating parish.
 Dress for graduation and May Procession is an academic robe.
 A reception, given by the seventh grade, follows in the parish hall for graduates, relatives, and friends.
 An afternoon luncheon and dance are held for the graduates.
 Awards are presented at graduation by the faculty for outstanding achievement.
-The School Advisory Commissions of St. Cecelia Catholic School and Clearwater Central Catholic High School present partial tuition scholarships.
-Applications will be available in April for all but the scholarships from CCC, which are awarded on the basis of academic standing.
 A student in grade 8 who fails 2 (two) subjects at the end of the year will not graduate and may not participate in the ceremony.